sergioventurini/plssem/README.md

 ###### Stata version required: at least 15.1
 Stata package for Structural Equation Modeling with Partial Least Squares (PLS-SEM).

+The companion package for simulating data in accordance with a given PLS-SEM model is available at the following GitHub repository: https://github.com/sergioventurini/plssemsim.

 # Installation notes

 To install `plssem` directly from GitHub you need to use the `github` Stata package.
 You can install the latest version of the `github` package by executing the following code in your Stata session: